mkumar73/beckernick.github.io/_posts/2016-08-17-law-clustering.markdown

 ### Scraping www.congress.gov with BeautifulSoup
-First, I needed to scrape https://www.congress.gov/legislation to get the links for each bill.
+First, I needed to scrape [www.congress.gov](https://www.congress.gov/legislation) to get the links for each bill.
 Each page has 25 bills on it, among other things.
 The URL ending of ```?q=%7B"bill-status"%3A"law"%7D``` filters the results to only be enacted bills (bills that became law).
 By looking at a few of the pages, I noticed that the hyperlinks I need are essentially in the same place on every page (inside ```<h2>``` within an ```<ol>``` tag of class ```results_list```).

 So I can scrape all the hyperlinks with a nested loop.
 The outer loop grabs the data in the table on each page, and the inner loop extracts the hyperlinks for bills.
-Out of respect for www.congress.gov's servers, I store the links in a list and write the list to a text file so I don't have to scrape them again.
+Out of respect for Congress's servers, I store the links in a list and write the list to a text file so I don't have to scrape them again.

 ```python